 KYC is an important Canadian financial regulation.
 It stands for Know Your Customer and it’s used to prevent money laundering in a variety of industries, including real estate, securities, casinos, precious metals dealers, and now cryptocurrency.
 KYC verification is why you need to confirm your identity to a Canadian crypto exchange.
 Bitbuy makes the process as seamless as possible.
-You just need to confirm your email address, phone number, and verify your identity with a photo of government-issued ID and a photo of yourself holding it when you first sign up.
 After that, you just login and go whenever you want for fast Bitcoin transactions.

-On Bitbuy you can fund your account using Interac eTransfer, Interac Online, Flexepin, or Bank Wire.
+On Bitbuy you can fund your account using Interac eTransfer, or Bank Wire.
 Each method of payment has its own fees and processing times.

-Interac eTransfer: Typically, an eTransfer takes 24 hours to process with a 1.75% fee.
+Interac eTransfer: Typically, an eTransfer takes 1-4 hours to process with a 1.5% fee.
 Minimum deposits are $100 and the most you can deposit is $3,000.
 Interac eTransfer is safe, secure and the easiest way to fund your account.

-Wire Transfer: Wire transfer takes the longest time to process out of all your options, but it’s the best way to make large deposits.
-The fee is small at only 0.50%, though processing takes 1-2 days.
-There’s a $5,000 minimum deposit on wire transfers and $500,000 maximum.
+Wire Transfer: Wire transfer is the best way to make large deposits.
+The fee is small at only 0.50%, though processing takes 1 business day.
+There’s a $20,000 minimum deposit on wire transfers and no maximum.
 If you’re a major investor or buying Bitcoin as a business solution to pay contractors or suppliers, wire transfer may be the way go.

 Once your account is funded, use the interface to buy Bitcoin and other cryptocurrencies.
-Bitbuy uses a single trading interface to buy, sell, and withdraw cryptocurrencies.
+Bitbuy has multiple interfaces to buy, sell, and withdraw cryptocurrencies.
 You can do it all on desktop or mobile.
-While there isn’t a mobile-dedicated app, the interface works well on mobile devices, so you can buy Bitcoin online from anywhere, any time.
-Its clean, modern interface is designed to make it as easy as possible to buy Bitcoin.
+You can use Bitbuy Express, Bitbuy Pro or the Bitbuy mobile app which are all clean modern interfaces designed to make it as easy as possible to buy Bitcoin.

 When it comes to selling Bitcoin, processing times can be a little big longer, ranging from 24 hours to 5 days depending on how you transfer the funds.
-You can choose to use an Interac eTransfer, electronic bank transfer, expedited bank transfer, or wire transfer.
+You can choose to use an Interac eTransfer, or wire transfer.
 Without a Canadian crypto exchange that allows you to transfer money to and from your bank account, selling Bitcoin and withdrawing the cash can be a challenge.

 Storing coins on the exchange is convenient if you’re regularly trading or using them to make payments, though many Bitcoin buyers use their own wallets for the added security.
 There are two types of Bitcoin wallets you can use: hot and cold.